 The mere mention of the intimidating fortress on Pea Patch Island once instilled fear in Confederate soldiers’ hearts.
 It was “spoken by all who have been confined there as a perfect hell on earth,” wrote the Confederate prisoner who counted himself lucky to be interned in Ohio.

 After battles in Gettysburg and Vicksburg, the prison population topped 12,000.
 In all, more than 2,650 people died here.
 Many fell victim to the 1864 smallpox epidemic, but prisoners also succumbed to poor living conditions.
+It’s no surprise to paranormal enthusiasts that a place like this is widely considered one of the most haunted places in Delaware.

 There are so many ghost stories surrounding the fortress that local author Ed Okonowicz wrote the book Civil War Ghosts at Fort Delaware.
 He noted that some people have seen men in damp gray uniforms wandering around the coastline on misty nights.
 The lost souls are likely the escapees who drowned in the Delaware River’s swift current.
 Okonowicz long led ghost tours on the island, and he reported that many participants heard strange noises and saw a man in a cloak carrying a lantern.